-Curvature of the spine can be treated in a number of different ways, but one of the most commonly-prescribed treatment methods of all is bracing.
+The curvature of the spine can be treated in a number of different ways, but one of the most commonly-prescribed treatment methods of all is the scoliosis brace.
 Scoliosis patients will often wear a rigid plastic shell known as a 'Boston brace' for as much as 23 hours a day, removing the brace only to bathe or shower.

 Is bracing an effective treatment for scoliosis?